 "Program" means the Contributions Distributed in accordance with this Agreement.

-"Recipient" means anyone who receives the Program under this Agreement or any Secondary License (as applicable), including all Contributors.
+"Recipient" means anyone who receives the Program under this Agreement or any Secondary License (as applicable), including Contributors.

 "Derivative Works" shall mean any work, whether in Source Code or other form, that is based on (or derived from) the Program and for which the editorial revisions, annotations, elaborations, or other modifications represent, as a whole, an original work of authorship.

 "Modified Works" shall mean any work in Source Code or other form that results from an addition to, deletion from, or modification of the contents of the Program, including, for purposes of clarity any new file in Source Code form that contains any contents of the Program.
-For the purposes of this Agreement, subject to the foregoing, Modified Works shall not include works that contain only declarations of interfaces, types, classes, structures, or files of the Program in order to link to, bind by name, or subclass the Program or Modified Works thereof.
+For the purposes of this Agreement, subject to the foregoing, Modified Works shall not include works that contain only declarations, interfaces, types, classes, structures, or files of the Program solely in each case in order to link to, bind by name, or subclass the Program or Modified Works thereof.

 “Distribute” means the act of distribution or making available for download.